Medical Studies

 Recommended Timeline

-Students should start as soon as possible.
-It is recommended to start in the freshman or sophomore year.
-It is also highly recommended the student identify a Thesis Director and meet to discuss the proposed thesis a semester before they intend to start.
+Students should start as soon as possible working on honors credits, internship, research and brainstorming thesis ideas.
+It is highly recommended students identify faculty and speak to them about working as Thesis Director and meet to discuss the proposed thesis a semester before they intend to start.

 Other Honors Opportunities

-Honors contracts are created on a case-by-case basis with course instructors.
+Honors enrichment contracts are created on a case-by-case basis with course instructors.
 Students should reach out to their course instructors at the beginning of the semester to determine if an honors enrichment contract is available.
-Students have the opportunity to participate in two clinical internships (MED484) in the medical studies program where they will work directly with healthcare providers.
+Students have the opportunity to participate in two clinical internships (MED484) in the medical studies program where they will work directly with healthcare providers and these will count for automatic honors credit.

 College